 Tuition fees for EU undergraduates starting in 2017 & 2018

 This will apply to students for the duration of their studies.
-If you’re thinking of applying for 2017/18 entry, please apply in the usual way for your course, and check the SAAS website for more information.
+If you’re thinking of applying for 2017 or 2018 entry, please apply in the usual way for your course, and check the SAAS website for more information.

 Tuition fees for EU postgraduates starting in 2017 & 2018

-EU postgraduate students joining Strathclyde in the 2017/18 academic year will continue to be admitted as Scottish/EU fee status students.
+EU postgraduate students joining Strathclyde in the 2017/18 and 2018/19 academic years will continue to be admitted as Scottish/EU fee status students.

-If you’re thinking of applying for 2017 entry, please apply in the usual way.
+If you’re thinking of applying for 2017 or 2018 entry, please apply in the usual way.

 Future changes to tuition fees for EU undergraduates & postgraduates